jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 ![Ant Build](documentation/images/ant/ant_build2.png)

-Then select which output format you would like on the "Targets" tab under "Check targets to execute" and click "Run"
+Then select which output format you would like on the "Targets" tab under "Check targets to execute".

+The base target is "xslt2", this creates the DITA-XML files from the input Eclipse cheat sheets (XML).
+You must have the "xslt2" target checked if you are running any other targets other than "TransformALL"

+Finally click "Run".

 ![Ant Edit Config](documentation/images/ant/ant_edit_config.png)